Squirrel Girl: The Unbeatable Squirrel Girl

 On October 6, 2014, Marvel announced that Squirrel Girl would, for the first time, be starring in her own series, The Unbeatable Squirrel Girl, written by Ryan North and drawn by Erica Henderson.
 The series' first issue was released on January 7, 2015.
 The series' title alluded to the character's infeasible history of defeating high-level Marvel villains, and its central premise puts a twist on the idea, presenting Squirrel Girl as "unbeatable" because she always pursues non-violent solutions, befriending villains and helping them turn their lives around, rather than actually fighting them.

 The Unbeatable Squirrel Girl ran for eight issues before being rebooted in October 2015 as part of the All-New, All-Different Marvel branding with Squirrel Girl being part of New Avengers.
 The Unbeatable Squirrel Girl continued as monthly publication until November 2019, for a total of 58 issues.
 Derek Charm took over art duties in May 2018.

-Strong trade sales at school book fairs encouraged the team to develop an original graphic novel, The Unbeatable Squirrel Girl Beats Up The Marvel Universe!, released in October 2016.
-While Henderson told The Hollywood Reporter balancing the graphic novel and monthly series "was almost too much work," North expressed interest in another graphic novel, calling it "a fun challenge."
+Strong trade sales at school book fairs encouraged the team to develop an original graphic novel, The Unbeatable Squirrel Girl Beats Up the Marvel Universe!, released in October 2016.
+While Henderson told The Hollywood Reporter balancing the graphic novel and monthly series "was almost too much work", North expressed interest in another graphic novel, calling it "a fun challenge".

 Starting in 2017, Squirrel Girl appeared in U.S.Avengers, a replacement title for The New Avengers.

+Starting in January 2026, The Unbeatable Squirrel Girl received a Webtoon adaptation.

 Podcast continuation

-In April 2022, Marvel Entertainment and Sirius XM launched Marvel's Squirrel Girl: The Unbeatable Radio Show which is a six-episode podcast series that acts as a direct continuation of the comic series.
+In April 2022, Marvel Entertainment and SiriusXM launched Marvel's Squirrel Girl: The Unbeatable Radio Show which is a six-episode podcast series that acts as a direct continuation of the comic series.
 It is written by North, directed by Giovanna Sardelli and stars Milana Vayntrub as Squirrel Girl; the series is produced by Radio Point.
-Additionally, North "wrote an all-new 'Squirrel Girl' vertical comic tie-in" which debuted on Marvel Unlimited.
+Additionally, North "wrote an all-new Squirrel Girl vertical comic tie-in" which debuted on Marvel Unlimited.